Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentNone

-Possession, display, distribution, or use of unlawfully captured image (§ 423.004)
+Possession, display, distribution, or use of surveillance image (§ 423.004)

-FineUp to $500 (Class C); Up to $2,000 (Class B)
+FineUp to $500 (Class C); up to $2,000 (Class B)

-ImprisonmentUp to 180 days (Class B)
+ImprisonmentNone (Class C); up to 180 days (Class B)

-Flying over critical infrastructure below 400 ft AGL (§ 423.0045)
+Operating drone below 400 ft over critical infrastructure (§ 423.0045)

-FineUp to $2,000 (Class B); Up to $4,000 (Class A)
+Fine$2,000 (Class B); $4,000 (Class A)

-ImprisonmentUp to 180 days (Class B); Up to 1 year (Class A)
+ImprisonmentUp to 180 days (Class B); up to 1 year (Class A)

 ClassificationClass B Misdemeanor